gleam-lang/website/cheatsheets/gleam-for-php-users.md

 }
 ```

-As PHP's `array` structure is a combination of maps and arrays.
+PHP's `array` structure is an *ordered map*, as stated in the PHP manual,
-The PHP manual states that it is an *ordered map*.
+and it can be treated as an array, dictionary, etc.
 While creating arrays in PHP the type of its elements cannot be set explicitly
 and each element can be of a different type: